Bob Steinburg: Prison reform

 After the deaths of four Pasquotank Correctional Institution staffers, Steinburg called for total reform of the prison system and suggested a secret society that protects administrators.
 Steinburg was very vocal with his stand toward prison systems where he voiced out the need to have adequate or appropriate staffing.

 Steinburg played a role in calling for reform on the currently existing prison system.
-He revealed that prison employees were submitting favorable reports in regards to prison condition.
+He revealed that prison employees were submitting favorable reports in regard to prison conditions.
 Further revelation by Steinburg on the prison system showed that employees within the prison suffered from low morale and inmates were controlling the prison.
 He touched on how a quick solution is needed to restore proper operation within the prison environment.
 This was suggested after Steinburg was made privy to a report detailing that gun cabinets were left unsecured and inmates distributing tools 24 hours before the Pasquotank Correctional Institution’s incident took place.
 The incident which left two prison employees dead led to Steinburg pushing harder for better prison management in place of the existing system.